Political career of Fidel Castro: Foreign wars and NAM Presidency: (1975–1979)

-Castro considered Africa to be "the weakest link in the imperialist chain", in November 1975 he ordered 230 military advisors into Southern Africa to aid the Marxist MPLA in the Angolan Civil War.
-When the U.S. and South Africa stepped up their support of the opposition FLNA and UNITA, Castro ordered a further 18,000 troops to Angola, which played a major role in forcing a South African retreat.
-Traveling to Angola, Castro celebrated with President Agostinho Neto, Guinea's Ahmed Sékou Touré and Guinea-Bissaun President Luís Cabral, where they agreed to support the Mozambique's communist government against RENAMO in the Mozambique Civil War.
+Castro considered Africa to be "the weakest link in the imperialist chain."
+In November 1975, he ordered 230 military advisors to southern Africa to aid the Marxist MPLA in the Angolan Civil War.
+When the U.S. and South Africa stepped up their support of the opposition FLNA and UNITA, Castro ordered a further 18,000 troops to Angola, who played a major role in forcing a South African retreat.
+Traveling to Angola, Castro celebrated with President Agostinho Neto, Guinea's Ahmed Sékou Touré and Guinea-Bissaun President Luís Cabral, where they agreed to support Mozambique's communist government against RENAMO in the Mozambique Civil War.
 In February, Castro visited Algeria and Libya and spent ten days with Muammar Gaddafi before attending talks with the Marxist government of South Yemen.
-From there he proceeded to Somalia, Tanzania, Mozambique and Angola where he was greeted by crowds as a hero for Cuba's role in opposing Apartheid-era South Africa.
+From there he proceeded to Somalia, Tanzania, Mozambique, and Angola where he was greeted by crowds as a hero for Cuba's role in opposing Apartheid-era South Africa.

 In 1977, the Ogaden War broke out as Somalia invaded Ethiopia; although a former ally of Somali President Siad Barre, Castro had warned him against such action, and Cuba sided with Mengistu Haile Mariam's Marxist government of Ethiopia.
 He sent troops under the command of General Arnaldo Ochoa to aid the overwhelmed Ethiopian army.
 After forcing back the Somalis, Mengistu then ordered the Ethiopians to suppress the Eritrean People's Liberation Front, a measure Castro refused to support.
 Castro extended support to Latin American revolutionary movements, namely the Sandinista National Liberation Front in its overthrow of the Nicaraguan rightist government of Anastasio Somoza Debayle in July 1979.
-Castro's critics accused the government of wasting Cuban lives in these military endeavors; the anti-Castro Carthage Foundation-funded Center for a Free Cuba has claimed that an estimated 14,000 Cubans were killed in foreign Cuban military actions.
+Castro's critics accused the government of wasting Cuban lives in these military endeavors; the anti-Castro Carthage Foundation-funded Center for a Free Cuba claimed an estimated 14,000 Cubans were killed in Cuba's foreign military actions.

 In 1979, the Conference of the Non-Aligned Movement (NAM) was held in Havana, where Castro was selected as NAM president, a position he held till 1982.
-In his capacity as both President of the NAM and of Cuba he appeared at the United Nations General Assembly in October 1979 and gave a speech on the disparity between the world's rich and poor.
-His speech was greeted with much applause from other world leaders, though his standing in NAM was damaged by Cuba's abstinence from the U.N.'s General Assembly condemnation of the Soviet–Afghan War.
+In his capacity as both president of the NAM and of Cuba, he appeared at the United Nations General Assembly in October 1979 and gave a speech on the disparity between the world's rich and poor.
+His speech was greeted with much applause from other world leaders, though his standing in NAM was damaged by Cuba's abstaining from the U.N.'s General Assembly condemnation of the Soviet–Afghan War.
 Cuba's relations across North America improved under Mexican President Luis Echeverría, Canadian Prime Minister Pierre Trudeau, and U.S. President Jimmy Carter.
-Carter continued criticizing Cuba's human rights abuses, but adopted a respectful approach which gained Castro's attention.
+Carter continued criticizing Cuba's human rights abuses, but adopted a respectful approach that gained Castro's attention.
 Considering Carter well-meaning and sincere, Castro freed certain political prisoners and allowed some Cuban exiles to visit relatives on the island, hoping that in turn Carter would abolish the economic embargo and stop CIA support for militant dissidents.